A solution space for a system of null-state partial differential equations 3: Asymptotic behavior of Coulomb gas integrals under interval collapse

-In the present case of (\ref{applicationsc3}), we have $\beta_i+\beta_{i+1}<-1$.
-Hence, the last term blows up as $x_{i+1}\rightarrow x_i$ while the others remain finite, and we have the final result (assuming (\ref{extracond}))

-We note that (\ref{result3}) is identical to (\ref{result2}) except for the ratio of sine functions and the factor of negative one multiplying the former.
-With (\ref{applicationsc3}), we see that this ratio equals the reciprocal of the O$(n)$ fugacity factor (\ref{fugacity}), and it justifies the factors of $n^{-1}$ that appear in case 3 of figure \ref{Cases} and the middle two lines of figure \ref{Case4}.
+assuming conditions (\ref{extracond0}, \ref{extracond}).
+We note that (\ref{result3}) is identical to (\ref{result2.5}), except that the integration contours differ and a ratio of sine functions and factor of negative one multiplies the right side of the former.
+Thanks to (\ref{applicationsc3}), the product of these extra factors equals $n(\kappa)^{-1}$ (\ref{fugacity}), and it justifies the factors of $n(\kappa)^{-1}$ appearing in case \ref{thirdcase} of figure \ref{Cases} and in the middle two lines of each bracketed collection in figure \ref{Case4}.